A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Numerical Tests

 \subsection{Example 1: Turning Point}

 Our first test problem is a singularly perturbed Airy equation

 which is a model of the quantum mechanical wave function near a turning point in the potential, here at $t=1/2$.
 The exact solution is a linear combination of Airy functions and is shown in figure \ref{fig:airy_sol}, where $\epsilon=10^{-6}$.
 The solution exhibits dense oscillations for $t<1/2$ and a boundary layer near $t=1$.
-We used the BVP method in the cases $\epsilon=10^{-4},10^{-5},10^{-6}$.

-We used $m=15$ with the aim of making the Taylor series and approximate inverse errors negligible, allowing us to focus on how the error in the initial approximation supplied to the BVP method translates into the bound produced by the method.
+We employed the BVP method in the cases $\epsilon=10^{-4},10^{-5},10^{-6}$.
+We used $m=10$ with the aim of making the Taylor series and approximate inverse errors negligible, allowing us to focus on how the error in the initial approximation translates into the bound produced by the method.